samson06/tests-technique/README.md

 - In the service and DAO layers, no functions either to search for it by identifier or to save (persistence or update) data.

 _2. Using the delete button works but elements comes back when i refresh the page_
--
+- No entry point for the user interface to trigger the update action.

 ## Identified Issues Solutions :

-**1. Adding review does not work**
+_1. Adding review does not work_
-- Add new component on the user interface to triggering the update action.
+- Adding new component on the user interface to triggering the update action.
 - DAO layer :
-	- add new function to retrieve by her identifier a musical event with bands.
+	- adding new function to retrieve by her identifier a musical event with bands.
-	- add new function to save a musical event with bands.
+	- adding new function to save a musical event with bands.
 - Service layer : integrated DAO layer functions.
 - Realize Tests for all components (Unit, Integration, Functional Tests).

-**2. Using the delete button works but elements comes back when i refresh the page**
+_2. Using the delete button works but elements comes back when i refresh the page_
--

 ## New Feature